 The force of the impact from Defendant Fascitelli’s vehicle was substantial and it caused the Marriott shuttle van to overturn on its side.

-Tubie likely having knowledge of a collision where he may have been a contributing cause, decided to leave the scene of the collision to avoid responsibility and/or to avoid detection by law enforcement.
+Plaintiff’s lawsuit alleges that Tubie likely had knowledge of a collision and that he may have been a contributing cause.
+The lawsuit also alleges that despite this knowledge, Tubie left the scene of the collision to avoid responsibility and/or to avoid detection by law enforcement.
+Tubie has denied all of these allegations.

 Carmen vividly recalls the wreck.
 She was sitting in the back row of the shuttle van, and was on her way to work at Seatac Airport She recalls texting with her daughter, and hearing other passengers laughing and joking around behind her.
 Then, a loud BOOM.
 She felt like she flew backward, forward, then backward again.
 She was wearing a shoulder bag that tangled around a bar and ended up across her neck and she was stuck.
 An older lady sitting across from her landed on top of her as the shuttle was sliding on its side.
 The man that had been next to her was gone.
 There was a man wearing a white shirt that was covered in blood sitting where the window should have been.
 There were sirens immediately, and she recalls people coming to help.
 Windows were smashed to get in.
 The lady on top of her was crying, saying “my leg, my head.”
 Carmen said the driver of the shuttle was just hanging there, limp in his seat.
 She told him to cover his eyes as people were about to break glass to get inside to help.